nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Clicking `Help` will show `Help F1` which when clicked will link you to this User Guide.

 <span style="font-size: 20px; font-weight: bold; color: #00bf63">Command Box</span><a name="command-box"></a>
 * This is where you will be typing the commands for MedConnect.
-The full list of commands can be found at [Features](#features).
+The full list of commands can be found under [Features](#features).

 <span style="font-size: 20px; font-weight: bold; color: #0d00ff">Result Box</span>
 * This is where MedConnect will give you feedback after you type in a command.
 It will provide information on whether a command was successful or an invalid input was provided.
 For more information on the valid command inputs, head to [Features](#features).